 Step 3: Prioritize with Stakeholders

-Developers are the ideal group to assess the deprecated components of an organization’s applications and libraries, and then comment on the resources required to upgrade and/or migrate to .NET 6.
-Stakeholders, however, may not be prepare to invest in rewriting applications to upgrade deprecated technology.
-Stakeholders may even want to entirely rewrite the application to align with new or adjusted business strategy.
+Developers are the ideal group to assess the deprecated components of an organization’s applications and libraries and then comment on the resources required to upgrade and/or migrate to .NET 8.
+Stakeholders, however, may not be prepared to invest in rewriting applications to upgrade deprecated technology.
+Stakeholders may even want to entirely rewrite the application to align with a new or adjusted business strategy.

 Step 4: Prepare a migration schedule

-Anyone using .NET Core or .NET Framework can wait to upgrade to .NET 6, 7 or 8 since Core and Framework are tied to the operating system.
+Anyone using .NET Core or .NET Framework can wait to upgrade to .NET 6, 7, or 8 since Core and Framework are tied to the operating system.
 In theory, a developer using .NET Framework 4.8 could wait until 2030 to upgrade to the new .NET5+ (.NET 5 to .NET 8)

 But, it never hurts to plan ahead.
-Take the opportunity to create a rough migration schedule before end-of-life of your .NET.
-Give peace-of mind to team members and prepare stakeholders for possible costs and potential risks.
+Take the opportunity to create a rough migration schedule before the end-of-life of your .NET.
+Give peace of mind to team members and prepare stakeholders for possible costs and potential risks.

 Step 5: Increase your release velocity

 Microsoft will release a new .NET every year going forward.
-Some, like .NET 6, will have long term report, but others will only have support for 18 months, like .NET 5.
+Some, like .NET 8, will have a long-term report, but others will only have support for 18 months, like .NET 5.

-The new .NET series is a good lesson in the importance of updating regularly.
+The .NET5+ series is a good lesson in the importance of updating regularly.
 Migrations are extremely difficult for those who rarely update.
 Increasing deployment flexibility will help invest in automation and encourage best practices in your team.

 Plan for Migration

-.NET 6 is fantastic opportunity to upgrade, whether you’re coming from .NET Core, .NET Framework, or .NET, since it will have three years of support.
-The wrinkles have been ironed out of .NET 5 and the improvements and new features of .NET 6 are well-received by users.
+.NET 8 is a fantastic opportunity to upgrade, whether you’re coming from .NET Core, .NET Framework, or .NET5+, since it will have three years of support.
+The wrinkles have been ironed out of .NET 7 and the improvements and new features of .NET 8 are well-received by users.